Unit XI. Healing

 to say nothing of harnessing the breath.
 Pranayama can go in tandem

 with Hatha Yoga as breath training.
-Both practices are subsets of Raja
+Both practices are subsets of

-Yoga or meditation.
+Raja Yoga or meditation.

 It is important to learn how to deal with your sexuality, to find an appropriate

 way to express it.
-A committed relationship is the best context as it
+A committed relationship is the best context as

-allows relaxation and safety.
+it allows relaxation and safety.
 If you are celibate or not in a relationship,

 sexual energy can be transmuted through specific practices that have already

-Stress takes enormous tolls on the body, so it is wise to learn how to reduce
+Stress takes enormous tolls on the body, so it is wise to learn how to

-attention on acceptance of what is as we noted before.
+to focus attention on acceptance of what is as we noted before.

 Lastly, a positive attitude toward life, one that is optimistic, outgoing,